Applying for Residential Care

 Am I required to complete a new income and assets assessment if I move to a new Residential Care Facility?

 If you first entered a residential aged care facility on or after 1 July 2014, you must havea new means-tested amount determined each time you move to a new Residential Care Facility (as identified by a separate RACS ID).
 A previous assessment will not be valid unless it is within the initial 120 days validity period.
-However, if you have kept the Department of Human Services (DHS) informed of changes to your means, you may not need to complete the full Permanent Residential Aged Care - Request for a Combined Assets and Income Assessment (SA457) form again.
+However, if you have kept the Department of Human Services (DHS) informed of changes to your means, you may not need to complete the Residential Aged Care Calculation of your cost of your care (SA457) form.
 If unsure, you should speak to DHS on 1800 227 475.
 It is your means-tested amount, at the date of entry into a facility, that determines whether you will be liable to pay an accommodation payment or accommodation contribution towards your accommodation costs in that facility, as outlined under the Aged Care Act 1997.
-If you were in care before 1 July 2014, are moving to a new facility and considering opting into the new fee arrangements, you will need to complete a Permanent Residential Aged Care – Request for a Combined Assets and Income Assessment (SA457)
+If you were in care before 1 July 2014, are moving to a new facility and considering opting into the new fee arrangements, you will need to complete Residential Aged Care Calculation of your cost of your care (SA457).

 Can I have a means assessment before entering Residential Care?

 Yes you can.
-To request an assessment prior to entering aged care, you will need to complete and lodge the Combined Assets and Income Assessment (SA457) form.
-The form is available on the Department of Human Services website.
+To request an assessment prior to entering aged care, you will need to complete and lodge the Residential Aged Care Calculation of your cost of your care (SA457) form.
+The form is available on the Department of Human Services and LHI's website.
 The Department of Human Services will issue an initial fee notification advice which is valid for 120 days.
 If there is a change in your circumstances after the fee advice has been issued, the Department of Human Services (or Department of Veterans’ Affairs) will need to be notified and provided with updated information.

 How is the principal residence assessed under the new means assessment?